-If you would like to join our Alumni database and receive our quarterly MIC Alumni e-newsletter, news of postgraduate and career opportunities, graduate profiles, and other MIC news items of interest, please fill in this form.
+If you would like to receive news of postgraduate and career opportunities, graduate profiles, and other MIC news items of interest, sign up for our MIC Alumni & Friends e-newsletter.

 The MIC Alumni & Friends Facebook page features regular news and updates about alumni and upcoming events.
 The official MIC social accounts also feature regular posts about current and former students and staff.